WEB INTERFACE

 If you try now to save the Report (‘Save’ button) you will notice that you cannot do it.
 Unused filters will be marked with a red frame.

-Delete those filters you don’t want to use by clicking button
+Delete those filters you don’t want to use by clicking image267 button next to each of them.

-Click button to create the report.
-Once you do that you will
+Click image37 button to create the report.
+Once you do that you will see a new position on the list in the ‘Report definitions’ view.

 Click on the ‘Urgent Tickets’ name.